rexiboy223/Fundraising-analysis/README.md

 # fundrasing analysis

 ## Overview of Project
+My overview of this project was that it taught me how to collect data
 ### Purpose
+The Purpose was to collect data of fundrasing  compaign
 ## Analysis and Challenges
+The challenges of this project was at first collect and putting the data into it
 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals